Probabilistic Amplitude Shaping and Nonlinearity Tolerance: Analysis and Sequence Selection Method: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Huawei Tech., Canada.
-The research was enabled in part by support provided by WestGrid (www.westgrid.ca) and Compute Canada Calcul Canada (www.computecanada.ca).
+The research was enabled in part through support provided by the Digital Research Alliance of Canada (www.alliancecan.ca).

+\begin{IEEEbiographynophoto}{Mohammad Taha Askari} received the B.Sc. degree in electrical engineering from Sharif University of Technology, Tehran, Iran, in 2015, and the M.A.Sc. degree in electrical and computer engineering from the University of British Columbia, Vancouver, BC, Canada, in 2022.
+He is currently pursuing the Ph.D. degree in electrical and computer engineering at the University of British Columbia.
+His field of interest includes probabilistic shaping for optical fiber communications, machine learning for communications, and information and coding theory. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Lutz Lampe} received the Dipl.-Ing. and Dr.-Ing. degrees in electrical engineering from the University of Erlangen, Erlangen, Germany, in 1998 and 2002, respectively.
+Since 2003, he has been with the Department of Electrical and Computer Engineering, The University of British Columbia, Vancouver, BC, Canada, where he is a Full Professor.
+His research interests include theory and application of wireless, optical wireless, optical fiber, power line, and underwater acoustic communications.
+He has served as an associate editor and a guest editor for several IEEE journals, and as the general co-chair and the technical program committee co-chair for IEEE conferences.
+He has been a Distinguished Lecturer of the IEEE Communications Society and a (co-)recipient of a number of best paper awards.
+He is a Co-Editor of the book Power Line Communications: Principles, Standards and Applications from Multimedia to Smart Grid (2nd edition, John Wiley \& Sons). \end{IEEEbiographynophoto}